Watch this video interview with our our CEO Justin Reilly as he discusses Mwabu past, present and future!

-This year the awards attracted over 200 entries from 25 countries, with the winners on the night hailing from South Africa, Nigeria, Zambia, Kenya, Uganda and Tanzania.
+This year the awards attracted over 200 entries, with the winners on the night hailing from South Africa, Nigeria, Zambia, Kenya, Uganda and Tanzania.

 Poor performance in primary schools is a major driver of poverty throughout sub-Saharan Africa.
 Although there has been an increase in enrolment in many countries, the quality of teaching and learning outcomes remains a serious constraint.
 The cost of resolving these problems is high, and even with investment, prospects for substantial improvement in the short to medium term are significantly limited.

 The Mwandi Project is a major e-learning and community development project in rural Zambia which began in May 2015 and has already seen success in improving student attendance and the professional development of teachers.